Bachelor's in Communication Studies

-• Students have won best paper awards at local, regional, and national conferences.
+• Student success demonstrated through best‑paper awards at local, regional, and national conferences

 • Carolinas Communication Association